Current transformer: Burden

 The secondary load of a current transformer is termed the "burden" to distinguish it from the primary load.

 The burden in a CT metering electrical network is largely resistive impedance presented to its secondary winding.
 Typical burden ratings for IEC CTs are 1.5 VA, 3 VA, 5 VA, 10 VA, 15 VA, 20 VA, 30 VA, 45 VA and 60 VA.
 ANSI/IEEE burden ratings are B-0.1, B-0.2, B-0.5, B-1.0, B-2.0 and B-4.0.
 This means a CT with a burden rating of B-0.2 will maintain its stated accuracy with up to 0.2 Ω on the secondary circuit.
 These specification diagrams show accuracy parallelograms on a grid incorporating magnitude and phase angle error scales at the CT's rated burden.
 Items that contribute to the burden of a current measurement circuit are switch-blocks, meters and intermediate conductors.
 The most common cause of excess burden impedance is the conductor between the meter and the CT.
-When substation meters are located far from the meter cabinets, the excessive length of cable creates a large resistance.
+When substation CTs are located far from the meter cabinets, the excessive length of cable creates a large resistance.
 This problem can be reduced by using thicker cables and CTs with lower secondary currents (1 A), both of which will produce less voltage drop between the CT and its metering devices.